-- Professional Services A board member who provides consulting or other material professional services to the company, or who has an immediate family member who provides such services: These services may include legal, consulting, or financial services.
+• Professional Services - A board member who provides consulting or other material professional services to the company, or who has an immediate family member who provides such services: These services may include legal, consulting, or financial services.
 We question the need for the company to have consulting relationships with its board members.
 We view such relationships as creating conflicts for directors and statutory auditors, since they may be forced to weigh their own interests against those of shareholders when making board decisions.
 In addition, a company's decisions regarding where to turn for the best professional services may be compromised when doing business with the professional services firm of one of the company's board members.
-However, if we find the monetary value of the relationship to be non-material, we will refrain from making voting recommendations on this basis. - Business Transactions A board member who is affiliated with an entity that has business transactions with the company worth more than 1% of either company's consolidated gross revenue.
-We question the need for the company to engage in business relationships with its board members.
-We view such relationships as potentially creating conflicts for directors and statutory auditors, as they may be forced to weigh their own interests in relation to shareholder interests when making board decisions.
-In addition, a company's decision regarding where to turn for the best products and services may be compromised when doing business with the firm of one of the company's directors.
-However, if we find the monetary value of the relationship to be non-material, we will refrain from making voting recommendations on this basis.
+However, if we find the monetary value of the relationship to be non-material, we will refrain from making voting recommendations on this basis.18 generators, food retailers & distributors, health care distributors, iron & steel producers, marine transportation, meat, poultry & dairy, metals & mining, non-alcoholic beverages, oil & gas, pulp & paper products, rail transportation, road transportation, semiconductors, waste management.

-&lt;sup>16 A non-material, professional services relationship is one in which the dollar value is less than ¥5,000,000 (or if no amount is disclosed) for board members who are paid for a service they have agreed to perform for the company, outside their service as a director or statutory auditor, including professional or other services; or (ii) ¥12,000,000 (or if no amount is disclosed) for those individuals who are employed by a professional services firm, such as a law firm, investment bank, or consulting firm and the company pays the firm, not the individual, for services.
-This value limit would also apply to charitable contributions to schools where an individual is a professor; or charities where an individual serves on the board or is an executive.
+18 A non-material, professional services relationship is one in which the dollar value is less than ¥5,000,000 (or if no amount is disclosed) for board members who are paid for a service they have agreed to perform for the company, outside their service as a director or statutory auditor, including professional or other services; or (ii) ¥12,000,000 (or if no amount is disclosed) for those individuals who are employed by a professional services firm, such as a law firm, investment bank, or consulting firm and the company pays the firm, not the individual, for services.
+This value limit would also apply to